BLACK ANNALS: Goldstein and the Negation of Tibetan History (Part II) – Jamyang Norbu

 Pieter

-Geyl, the Dutch historian, in his famous work,
+Geyl, the Dutch historian, in his famous work, Napoleon For and

-, provides an intriguing demonstration of how historians are
+Against, provides an intriguing demonstration of how historians are

 influenced by the present even when they are writing about the past.
 Geyl shows